How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Frequent dry cough can also occur due to allergies.
 It will differ from other types of cough in that it can occur in children of all ages.

-When a cough is caused by an allergy, the temperature rises only in severe cases, reddening of the skin of the face and places in contact with the allergen occurs.
-Often, eyes can water, as well as a sneezing reflex.
+When a cough is caused by an allergy, the temperature rises only in severe cases, redness of the skin of the face and places in contact with the allergen occurs.
+Often the eyes may become watery and a sneezing reflex may appear.

-1. If you find a dry cough, you should immediately consult a doctor;
+1. If you notice a dry cough, you should immediately consult a doctor;

-2. Treatment should be tailored to the type of cough and the specialist's recommendations;
+2. Treatment should be selected in accordance with the type of cough and the recommendations of a specialist;

-3. Three to four inhalations should be carried out daily;
+3. Three to four inhalations should be performed daily;

-5. If the child's condition worsens, you need to seek medical help.
+5. If the child's condition worsens, you should seek medical help.

-Remember that even a rare dry cough can be one of the symptoms of the development of serious illnesses that pose a serious risk to your child's health!
+Remember that even a rare dry cough can be one of the symptoms of the development of serious diseases that pose a serious danger to your child’s health!

 Html and don't get sick!